Skip to content

 Marketing therapy after disasters

-Nicole De Khors / Burst / Used under licenseIn response to mass shootings and California’s recent wildfires, many therapists and counselors have sought to support impacted areas.
-One way they’re doing so is with free services.
+Nicole De Khors / Burst / Used under licenseIn response to mass shootings, wildfires, and other disasters, many therapists and counselors have sought to support impacted areas.
+One way they have done so is with free services.
 Marketing therapy after disasters can be difficult, though.
 Done well, it reinforces our roles as community caregivers.
 It shows off the best of who we are as professionals.
 With some common mistakes, it can instead come off as a tacky form of marketing, accidentally pushing people in need away from help.
 Here’s how to tastefully and effectively offer counseling and therapy services to those in need.

 1. Donate services without strings attached